KrishnaSathvik/KrishnaSathvik/README.md

 ### 🚀 About Me

-- 🛠️ I’m a Data Engineer passionate about solving real-world problems with data, cloud, and automation.
+- 🛠️ Data Engineer passionate about solving real-world problems with data, cloud, and automation.
-- 🌌 In my free time, I capture the stars through astrophotography and explore U.S. national parks.
+- 🌌 Astrophotographer exploring the cosmos through the lens.
-- ✍️ I write guides on tech, travel, and photography on [Medium](https://medium.com/@codebykrishna).
+- ✍️ Blogger on tech, travel, and photography at [Medium](https://medium.com/@codebykrishna).
 - 🌱 Currently learning about real-time fraud detection systems, scalable cloud architecture, and AI integration.

 ---